t83714/fractal-component/docs/Introduction/BeginnerTutorial.md

 #### 3.2.1 Namespace Tree & Action Dispatch

+The `namespace` system in `fractal-component` is similar to file system path.
+It consists of `namespace` path parts that are seperated by `/` delimiting character.
+It also supports relative path calculation:

+> Suppose the `Full Namespace Path` of a component is `exampleApp/io.github.t83714/RandomGif/c0`
+> A `relative path`: `../..` will be resolve to `exampleApp/io.github.t83714` for this component.

-All component `Full Namespace Paths` registered in an `AppContainer` forms a `Namespace Tree`.
+All registered (in an `AppContainer`) components' `Full Namespace Paths`   forms a `Namespace Tree`.
 Below is an example of the `Namespace Tree` structure:

 ![Namespace Tree structure diagram](/docs/assets/NamespaceTree.png)